clicksounds/geode-clicksound/about.md

 Plays a click sound whenever you press a jump button, or (optionally) a release sound whenever you release a jump button.
 If you want a new built-in click sound or feature to be added, join the [discord server](https://discord.gg/RwbRP8ADdc). <3

+Windows users: It is recommended to use ZCB Live instead of Click Sounds as it has far more features and less bugs.

 ### Requires Node-IDs.
 Open the mod settings to change the click sound.